 In the New Testament, the Hebrew term Messiah is translated into Greek as “Christ,” and subsequently attached only to Jesus and a spiritual redemption.
 This is why Christians are often confused by the branding of Netanyahu as “Messiah,” and they believe that this means Jesus is somehow reflected in Bibi.
 But this is not the case.

-A few days before the Jewish Passover at the end of March, when the people of Israel remember the redemption from Egyptian slavery, we will also once again go to the polls.
-Will the anointed one, “Messiah” in Hebrew, Benjamin Netanyahu be re-elected, or will his time of prime “ministry” come to an end, just as the ministries of the first three kings of Israel did so long ago?
+Thus far, Bibi has remained atop the political pyramid in Israel.
+But can the anointed one, “Messiah” in Hebrew, Benjamin Netanyahu hold on to power forever, or will his time of prime “ministry” come to an end, just as the ministries of the first three kings of Israel did so long ago?